jsenv/file-size-impact/docs/api.md

 The number of files impacted tells you how many files a returning user must download.
 The total size tells you how many bytes a returning user must download.

-If you want to use file-size-impact also to monitor impact on returning user cache you should enable `cacheImpact` parameter because the size impact table will contain every modification, even thoose with a size impact of `0`.
+If you don't want to use file-size-impact to monitor impact on returning user cache you can disable `cacheImpact` parameter.

 For example the following table was generated with `cacheImpact` disabled.